Causes and Diagnoses

 - Inflammatory bowel disease

-- Pelvic or urethral ultrasound: This imaging test uses high-frequency sound waves to create an image of the organs.
+- Kidney or bladder ultrasound.
+This test uses high-frequency sound waves to make an image of your kidneys or bladder.